A Game That’s All About Dragons

 Aside from battles, the social component is involved in Dragon City when it comes to rewards, too.
 You have the option to visit your friends’ cities and help them by sending gifts, and they can also visit your habitat for dragons.
 That is why you can also focus to make your city the prettiest among all of your friends’ kingdoms.
 You have a bunch of decorations to help you do this, but it still falls short of offering true variety, especially when you notice that the maps for all players look similar, so the placement of decorations and the buildings is the only difference.

 There’s not much you can do without connecting your Facebook account to Dragon City.
 You also cannot do a lot if you are not prepared to spend some real money, especially once you reach some higher levels in the game.
 Otherwise, you will have to be ready to invest a whole lot of time in the game to unlock new dragons.
-Though, another option would be using the Dragon City Hack of which we talked some time ago.

 On the plus side, the game looks beautiful.
 The cartoonish style graphics are fitting for the game, and each of the dragons was designed with are.
 It’s nice to see them develop from a child monster into an adult creature able to scare the bejesus out of you.